tannuchoudhary/Interview-prep/Apisero/Cloud-computing.md

 The National Institute of Standards and Technology(NIST) Defines Cloud Computing as "Cloud Computing is a model for enabling ubiquitous ``` (can be accessed from everywhere) ```, convenient ``` (easy installation, easy notfications) ```, on-demand network access to a shared pool of configurable computing resources(for example, networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction."

+basically Cloud computing is the delivery of different services through the Internet, including data storage, servers, databases, networking, and software.

 These can be stored on cloud and can be accessed from anywhere:
 E-mail, Documents, Blogs, Spreadsheets, Video, Pictures, Calender, Chat, Presentations, Address Book